 It’s crucial that organizations take cloud security seriously.
 Fortunately, the tools are out there to help.
 To make sure that nothing happens on your cloud without you being aware of it, consider tools that will track access to data and applications that you have on the cloud, and rapidly respond if any threats are made that may adversely affect this data.

 Cybersecurity experts can also help you achieve compliance with data-protection standards in an ever more complex cloud environment, thereby protecting against the threat of fines for failing to secure information.
 In addition, in multi cloud environments, consider adopting a system that’s able to provide a single pane of glass solution, making it easy to monitor your various cloud platforms.
+It is not the responsibility of cloud providers to ensure the security of what their customers put in the cloud, but rather to ensure security of the cloud system.

 The cloud has plenty of transformative positives it can bring to the workplace.
 But it can also pose challenges.
 By taking the right steps you accentuate the positives, while eliminating the negatives.
 That’s a win-win for all involved.